 - Where and when does it feel as though there’s not enough?

-Invisible Absent, Hidden, Withdrawn, Diffident: avoid meetings, networking, camera off, mute on, reserved.
-When called upon there’s hesitation.
+Invisible, Absent, Hidden, Withdrawn, Diffident: Avoids meetings, networking, camera off, mute on, reserved.
+When called upon, there’s hesitation.

-Ignorant Can tend to push opinion or unwilling to hear alternative views.
-Might tend toward over-talking, draw out the point; conversely, rarely offer input or wait to be called upon to contribute.
-Have a fixed mindset, believing the current status quo is as far as you can go.
+Ignorant: Can tend to push opinions or is unwilling to hear alternative views.
+Might tend toward over-talking, drawing out the point; conversely, rarely offers input or waits to be called upon to contribute.
+Has a fixed mindset, believing the current status quo is as far as you can go.

-Invincible Able to handle a range of situations: resilient and confident.
-Be seen as and comfortable connecting people and showing up consistently.
+Invincible: Able to handle a range of situations – resilient and confident.
+Be seen as comfortable connecting with people and showing up consistently.

-Intelligent Confidently contribute expertise, and able to handle tough questions, comfortable with saying you don’t know.
-Can remain poised during challenging times, which includes asking questions, being curious, and willing and excited to learn.
+Intelligent: Confidently contributes expertise and is able to handle tough questions, comfortable with saying you don’t know.
+Can remain poised during challenging times, which includes asking questions, being curious, and being willing and excited to learn.

-Managing up is a journey, it’s like a marathon, not it’s definitely not a sprint.
-In high school I ran cross-country; I loved this race as I could settle into a pace, a cadence, that my body could manage and sustain.
-Actions and excelling in managing up is about life long development, finding your personal development cadence.
+Managing up is a journey – it’s like a marathon, definitely not a sprint.
+In high school, I ran cross-country; I loved this race, as I could settle into a pace, a cadence, that my body could manage and sustain.
+Actions and excelling in managing up is about lifelong development and finding your personal development cadence.

 What would help you be more visible?